Lemon Sponge Cake

 Cake Ingredients

-2 c Better Batter Gluten Free Flour
+2 c (8oz or 227g) Better Batter Gluten Free Flour

 3 tsp baking powder